 All application materials should be uploaded through the online application form.
 Neither the Office of Admissions nor the School of Nursing and Health Professions accept mailed materials.

 The following requirements are considered in the review of applications:

-- Bachelor’s Degree from an accredited institution
+- Completion of a bachelor's degree (in any field) from an accredited institution

 - Abnormal Psychology or Psychopathology

 - Human Development or Lifespan Development